neherlab/RSV-mut-fitness/README.md

 ## Overview
-This repository computes an updated estimate of the fitness effects of mutations of the SARS-CoV-2 genome, based on the work presented in this [paper](https://github.com/matsengrp/SARS2-synonymous-mut-rate-tex) by H.K.
+This repository computes an updated estimate of the fitness effects of mutations of the SARS-CoV-2 genome, based on the work presented in this [paper](https://doi.org/10.1101/2025.01.07.631013) by H.K.
 Haddox,
 G. Angehrn, L. Sesta, C. Jennings-Shaffer, S. Temple, J.G.
 Galloway, W.S.
-DeWitt, [F.A.
+DeWitt, J.D.
+Bloom, [F.A.
 Matsen IV](https://matsen.fhcrc.org/), and [R.A.
 Neher](https://neherlab.org/).

+It builds upon and expand a previous approach to estimate viral fitness that can be found at [jbloomlab/SARS2-mut-fitness](https://github.com/jbloomlab/SARS2-mut-fitness/tree/main).

 The counts from the SARS-CoV-2 mutation-annotated tree provided by the [UShER developers](https://usher-wiki.readthedocs.io/) are used to accurately estimate the mutation rates according to: